-- (d) The board shall adopt regulations that establish a protocol for inspecting establishments when an inspector has difficulty understanding or communicating with the owner, manager, or employees of the establishment due to language barriers.
-The board shall evaluate the protocol every two years to ensure the protocol remains current. - SEC.
-5. Section 7314.3 is added to the Business and Professions Code, to read: - 7314.3.
-The board shall establish a Health and Safety Advisory Committee to provide the board with advice and recommendations on health and safety issues before the board. - SEC.
-6. Section 7395.1 of the Business and Professions Code is amended to read: - 7395.1. (a) A student who is enrolled in a school of cosmetology approved by the Bureau for Private Postsecondary Education in a course approved by the board may, upon completion of a minimum of 60 percent of the clock hours required for graduation in the course, work as an unpaid extern in a cosmetology establishment participating in the educational program of the school of cosmetology. - (b) A person working as an extern shall receive clock hour credit toward graduation, but that credit shall not exceed eight hours per week and shall not exceed 10 percent of the total clock hours required for completion of the course. - (c) The externship program shall be conducted in cosmetology establishments meeting all of the following criteria: - (1) The establishment is licensed by the board. - (2) The establishment has a minimum of four licensees working at the establishment, including employees and owners or managers. - (3) All licensees at the establishment are in good standing with the board. - (4) Licensees working at the establishment work for salaries or commissions rather than on a space rental basis. - 39 (5) No more than one extern shall work in an establishment for every four licensees working in the establishment.
-No regularly employed licensee shall be displaced or have his or her work hours reduced or altered to accommodate the placement of an extern in an establishment.
-Prior to placement of the extern, the establishment shall agree in writing sent to the school and to all affected licensees that no reduction or alteration of any licensee's current work schedule shall occur.
-This shall not prevent a licensee from voluntarily reducing or altering his or her work schedule.
+- (c) With prior written authorization from the board or its executive officer, any member of the board may enter and visit, in his or her capacity as a board member, any establishment, during business hours or at any time when barbering, cosmetology, or electrolysis is being performed.
+The visitation by a board member shall be for the purpose of conducting official board business, but shall not be used as a basis for any licensing disciplinary action by the board. - (d) The board shall adopt a protocol for inspecting establishments when an inspector has difficulty understanding or communicating with the owner, manager, or employees of the establishment due to language barriers.
+The board shall evaluate the protocol every two years to ensure the protocol remains current.
+SEC.
+5. - 18 SEC.
+6. Section 7314.3 is added to the Business and Professions 19 Code, to read: - 7314.3.
+The board shall establish a Health and Safety Advisory Committee to provide the board with advice and recommendations on health and safety issues before the board.

+- SEC.
+7. Section 7395.1 of the Business and Professions Code is amended to read: - 7395.1. (a) A student who is enrolled in a school of cosmetology approved by the Bureau for Private Postsecondary Education in a course approved by the board may, upon completion of a minimum of 60 percent of the clock hours required for graduation in the course, work as an unpaid extern in a cosmetology establishment participating in the educational program of the school of cosmetology. - (b) A person working as an extern shall receive clock hour credit toward graduation, but that credit shall not exceed eight hours per week and shall not exceed 10 percent of the total clock hours required for completion of the course. - 37 (c) The externship program shall be conducted in cosmetology 38 establishments meeting all of the following criteria: - (1) The establishment is licensed by the board.